boulais01/professional-development-week-nine-through-sixteen-boulais01/writing/review.md

 were related to the addition of professional development content to the web site.

-TODO: For work connected to the theme of professional development, I made `X` commits to the Developer Development web site across the entire semester.
+For work connected to the theme of professional development, I made `24` commits to the Developer Development web site across the entire semester.

 ## Course Assessment